icosa-foundation/open-brush/CONTRIBUTING.md

 ```
 If you already made any commits without having the pre-commit hook installed, you can manually run the checkers / formatters via `pre-commit run -a`.
 If any changes are made, please commit them.

+If you use Windows, you may want to use [Scoop](https://scoop.sh) to easily install python and dotnet.
+After installing the Scoop installer, simply run `scoop install dotnet dotnet-sdk python`.

 There is also an extensive `.editorconfig` file which will configure many editors' formatting tools properly.

 ## Git history